robertobressani/car-rental/README.md

   receipt: 220999
 }
 ```
-  - response with empty body (status code is meaningful)

 - DELETE `/rentals/:id`
   - no request body, only GET parameters indicating the id of the rental to delete
   - no response body (status code is meaningful)